mi3nts/AirQualityAnalysisWorkflows/graphite/readme.md

 Right now the web UI is relatively bare-bones, but you can do the most important task here, and that is ingestion.
 In the future I will make the dataset folder bindmounted, so you can ingest data you *just* put in the folder.

 - Check the status of the ingestion engine with the `Status` button.
 Make sure it's `idle`.
-- Start ingestion by clicking on the `Ingest` button.
-The status should say `ingesting` now and should take a while to finish.
+- Start ingestion by clicking on the `Ingest` button. **This invokes `/scripts/build.mjs` in the `graphite-webui-1` container.** The status should say `ingesting` now and should take a while to finish.
 In the future, I will make this status update in real-time, but for now, please routinely check if the status returns again to `idle`.
 That's when the ingestion has finished.
-- If you want to remove the ingested data for any reason, click on `Delete`.
+- If you want to remove the ingested data for any reason, click on `Delete`. **This removes the `/opt/graphite/storage/whisper/data` folder in the `graphite-graphite-1`.**

 ## Setting up a dashboard